bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 ## Supporting Material

-* [CALCULATIONS.md](CALCULATIONS.md) discussions how component values were determined.
+* [CALCULATIONS.xlsx](CALCULATIONS.xlsx) contains all of the calculations to determine correct component values and insure all values stay within component specifications.

 ### Power Supply

 Power from the two rails is fed into a bridge rectifier made up of